OMAS-IIIF/oldaplib/docs/data_modeling.md

 graph.

 ## Naming conventions
-In oder to create unique IRI's, OMASLIB adds the string "Shape" to the IRI's of properties and resources if used in context of the SHACL shape definitions.
-OMASLIB does add this automatically and the user should not be required to deal with the "...Shape"-IRI's directly.
+In oder to create unique IRI's, oldaplib adds the string "Shape" to the IRI's of properties and resources if used in context of the SHACL shape definitions. oldaplib does add this automatically and the user should not be required to deal with the "...Shape"-IRI's directly.

-**IMPORTRANT:** All methods of OMASLIB expect the IRI's to be given *without* the "Shape"-Extension!
+**IMPORTRANT:** All methods of oldaplib expect the IRI's to be given *without* the "Shape"-Extension!

 NOTE: TEXT IST SEHR GUT ABER NOCH EIN BISSCHEN UNSTRUKTURIERT.
 MIR FEHLT NOCH ETWAS DER ROTE FADEN...
 GRAD AM SCHLUSS HAT MAN ETWAS DAS GEFÜHL ES IST EINFACH EIN NAMENSAPPENDIX...
 ZUSÄTZLICH WÄRE EIN SCHLUSSKALITEL/SCHLUSSWORT SICHER NOCH GUT